Oneo64/Starlattice/Technology/ModulesAndAddons.md

 Civilian models can withstand up to 4 kilojoules of force before local shielding collapse (a few plasmatic rifle blasts), while military models can withstand up to 20 kilojoules of force (equivalent to one anti-spacefighter blast).
 Shields for battleships, destroyers, and carriers can withstand up to 60 kilojoules of force.

+An example, if this description is too confusing: if a war cannon shoots at the entrance gate of a destroyer warship, only the shield at the entrance gate will be destroyed, and the gate will only take half the intended damage.
+Then, the entrance gate of the destroyer will become vulnerable until its shields "grow" back together, closing the weak spot.

 *Because shields can damage their ships' landing legs by being generated overlapping them, it is advised to ship commanders not to land while their shield is activated.*
 </details>
 <details>